cgnomads/GSOPs/README.md

 * `gaussian_splats_visualize_boxes`: Visualize Gaussian splats as opaque primitives (box and ellipsoid).

 ## **[NEW]** Coarse Meshing
 GSOPs 2.5 introduces dependency-free coarse meshing for 3D Gaussian Splatting.
+Coarse meshes are an effective "sparse node graph" for splat editing operations.

 The following utilities are available to assist in the meshing process:
 * `gaussian_splats_apply_normals`: Transfer normals from a coarse mesh to splats (e.g., for relighting).
 * `splat_mesh_from_point_cloud`: Generate a mesh from a geometry with normals and the splat point cloud (i.e., often a part of coarse mesh refinement).
 * `splat_mesh_from_vdb`: Generate a mesh from a VDB.